axibase/atsd-api-php/README.md

 # Axibase Time-Series Database Client for PHP

 The **ATSD Client for PHP** enables PHP developers to easily read statistics and metadata from the [Axibase Time-Series Database][atsd].
 With minimal effort, you can build reporting, analytics, and alerting solutions.
 Use [Composer][axibase_atsd-api-php] to get started with this PHP API.

 * [Documentation][atsd-api]
 * [Issues][atsd-issues]

-## Implemented Methods
+## Implemented Methods i

 **The ATSD Client for PHP** in an easy-to-use client for interfacing with **ATSD** metadata and data REST API services.
 It has the ability to read time-series values, statistics, properties, alerts, and messages.